 For this purpose, I have created a bucket with the name cs-athena-demo-1283 and then created a folder named dataset.

-Configuring the Amazon Athena Service
+Configuring the AWS Athena Service

 Once the file has been uploaded to S3, the next step is to configure the Athena service.